Scammers can be found almost anywhere, so it makes sense that there also exists scammers on crowdfunding platforms.

 This 2.0 version also connects to your smartphone via Bluetooth, giving you real time information about how clean your clothes are, the pH level of the water, when your load is done and when you need to ‘recharge’ your laundry balls by putting them outside in the sun.

 They successfully raised over USD$260K on Kickstarter.
-But they shipped only the ‘non-connected’ version of the laundry ball instead of the promised ‘smart’ version (which is identical to other cheaper laundry balls available on the market) – and the majority of backers report no difference between using the laundry balls and washing their clothes with hot water.
+But they shipped only the ‘non-connected’ version of the laundry ball instead of the promised ‘smart’ version (which is identical to other cheaper laundry balls available on the market, at the time updated June 2020) – and the majority of backers report no difference between using the laundry balls and washing their clothes with hot water.